-New control centre for more safety in operating processes
+New control center for more safety in operating processes

 Whether simulated extreme conditions or realistic prerequisites – hardware and software of railway systems from Siemens are thoroughly inspected in the Wegberg-Wildenrath Test and Validation Center.
 A track system over 30 kilometres long is available there.
 Static and dynamic tests are performed on vehicles and systems 365 days a year.
-A task that requires a perfectly equipped control centre for monitoring.
-With the support of the experts of Jungmann Systemtechnik a control room could be realised, which meets all requirements.
+A task that requires a perfectly equipped control center for monitoring.
+With the support of the experts of JST – Jungmann Systemtechnik® a control room could be realised, which meets all requirements.

-So it is not surprising that the work in the control centre is also growing continuously.
-“The old control centre no longer met our requirements for a long time, so we decided to build a new one,” reports Project Manager Dirk Wienforth, who supervises all infrastructure projects within the plant.
+So it is not surprising that the work in the control center is also growing continuously.
+“The old control center no longer met our requirements for a long time, so we decided to build a new one,” reports Project Manager Dirk Wienforth, who supervises all infrastructure projects within the plant.
 The highest premise for the new building: “We wanted a functional and innovative technology here.“

 “MultiConsoling® is exactly what we were looking for“